Ridley Plan

-The Ridley Plan (also known as the Ridley Report) was a 1977 report on the nationalised industries in the UK.
-The report was produced in the aftermath of the Heath government's being brought down by the 1973–74 coal strike.

-It was drawn up by the right-wing Conservative MP Nicholas Ridley, a founding member of the Selsdon Group of free market Conservatives.
+The Ridley Plan (also known as the Ridley Report) was a 1977 report on the nationalised industries in the United Kingdom produced in the aftermath of Edward Heath government's being brought down by the 1973–74 coal strike.
+The Ridley Plan was drawn up by the right-wing Conservative MP Nicholas Ridley, a founding member of the Selsdon Group.
 In the report he proposed how the next Conservative government could fight, and defeat, a major strike in a nationalised industry.
+In Ridley's view, trade union power in the UK was negatively interfering with market forces, causing inflation, and therefore had to be checked to restore the "profitability" of the UK.
+He and others also saw it necessary to check union power in the aftermath of the fall of the Heath government.

 Ridley suggested contingency planning to defeat any challenge from trade unions: